replicatedhq/kURL/design/proxy.md

 Any other addresses specified in this field will be added to the default set to construct the NO_PROXY environment variable.
 The join script must accept the flag `additional-no-proxy-addresses` so that the service and pod CIDRs can be included in Docker's proxy configuration on the remote node.

+The default set of no-proxy addresses includes the private address of the node, the load balancer address (if set), localhost, the pod CIDR, the service CIDR, and the namespaces of any enabled add-ons.
+The `.svc` and `.local` search domains are also included in the no-proxy list to support all forms of resolvable in-cluster domains, such as `kubernetes.default.svc` and `kubernetes.default.svc.cluster.local`.

 ### Docker add-on

 If docker is enabled the installer will create the file /etc/systemd/system/docker.service.d/http-proxy.conf.